hussain0613/SimpleFileServerOverHTTP/README.md

 * default host is "0.0.0.0" and port is 9921
 * running server on the default host and port might not be allowed in all devices, then take steps accordingly
-* if host and port are set to default, you can visit http://<yourdeviceip>:9921 from any connected devices to reash the file server
+* if host and port are set to default, you can visit http://yourdeviceip:9921 from any connected devices to reach the file server